GPotoshin/APL386B/README.md

 * '╭'
 * '╰'

-As they were not alligned with
+As they were not alligned with:
 * '─'
 * '│'